DARMA-tasking/LB-analysis-framework/README.md

 ### Setup virtual environment(s) *(recommended in development)*

 It is recommended in development mode to create and use virtual environments.
+To be able to use virtual environments please install the virtualenv package using the command `pip install virtualenv`

 To create a virtual environment for lbaf supported Python versions and activate Python3.8 the first (for example):
 ```shell